mkramlich/portfolio/sw-eng-MikeKramlich.txt

 * **The US State Department** -- tech lead on natsec-related "counter-disinfo" project
 * **Orbitz/Cheaptickets** -- senior engineer in Ops/Arch and core/cross-cutting tech (JVM, GC/leaks/crashes, logs, caches, sessions, thread pools (eg. fixing critical concurrency bugs), database conn layer, perf issue resolution, pager on-call if outages)
 * **Burger King** -- fry guy, closer, opener

-Misc

-* US citizen, Colorado resident, native US English speaker
-* also: semi-pro/hobby fiction *writer* and *game designer*

-Policies

-* prefer people who use my time *efficiently*
-* prefer people who let me work for/with them in a way that *maximizes* what I can deliver
-* prefer people who *demonstrate* how much they value me (not necessarily in $!)
-* ... and I strive to do the same thing, in return
-* will not talk/deal with *third-party* recruiters or *outside* headhunters
-* no *commutes* (tho *travel* for work/biz reasons, when needed, is fine)
-* no *video* calls (to clarify: not EARLY on, but fine once we're no longer strangers)
-* no *jerks*

 Side Projects